Alammuš: Worship

 Alammuš was worshiped in Ur.
 He is also present in offering lists from Umma from the Ur III period.
 Andrew R. George considers him to be one of the possible identities of the deity worshiped in the temple E-bursasa (Sumerian: "house of the beautiful jars"), though he notes Ningublaga, his wife Nineigara or another presently unidentified deity from the court of Nanna should be considered plausible options too.
 The same name also referred to part of the temple complex of Shara in Umma and to his temple in Babylon.

 An oath sworn by Alammuš, Nanna, Ningal, Ninshubur and other deities which, if broken, was meant to result in infertility is mentioned in a seal inscription of a certain Kussulu.
 Another inhabitant of Ur, Elali, who was his debtor, was apparently able to raise a family despite breaking the oath, leading Kussulu to implore the same gods again to enforce the contract.
-Legal texts from the Kingdom of Khana mention him alongside deities such as Marduk, Shamash, Annunitum and Adad.
+Legal texts from the Kingdom of Ḫana mention him alongside deities such as Marduk, Shamash, Annunitum and Adad.
 One mentions a field which was regarded as property of this god.
 He is also mentioned in the inscription on a kudurru (boundary stone) from the reign of Marduk-apla-iddina I alongside Ningublaga, as well as a large number of other deities, including Nergal, Ishum, Mammitum, Ištaran and Tishpak.
 He is also mentioned in an Udug-hul incantation.

 Alammuš was worshiped in Uruk in the Seleucid period, though he is absent from earlier sources from the city from the neo-Babylonian period.
 Julia Krul proposes that his introduction was tied to increased focus on astronomy in local intellectual circles and resulting interest in astral deities, such as Šulpae and the two pairs of "astral twins."
 He was paired with Ningubalaga during the annual akitu festival of Anu.
 He is however not attested in personal names or legal texts.

 Theophoric names invoking Alammuš are known, one example being Awīl-Alammuš.
 It is unclear if Early Dynastic names from Ur with the element LÀL, but without a dingir (so-called "divine determinative," a sign which preceded names of deities in cuneiform), should be understood as invoking him.